ljh5553/discord-hltv-crawler/README.md

  * ```!newschannel```

     Set or remove the channel as news broadcasting channel.
 If HLTV has new article, bot detects and sends news' information to all broadcasting channels.
+Only server admin can use this command.

  * ```!choose [ option1 (option2 option3 ...) ]```